 Graham Starr (me) is a journalist and editor who makes things with math, art, and computers.
 I focus on interactive projects, digital features, and investigations (here is my PGP key).
 Currently, I’m on staff at WIRED magazine as the assistant to the editor-in-chief.

 I’m interested in experimental media and the intersection of comedy, tech, and journalism.
-In 2016, I participated in Comedy Hack Day, where my team, EquiTable, won the grand prize with a bill-splitting app that uses Bureau of Labor Statistics data to account for historic wage inequity.
-I’ve also done things with Stupid Hackathon and The Useless Press, and read jokes with An Evening of Humorous Readings.
-I also occasionally work with NYU’s Interactive Telecommunications Program (ITP), and this summer was an “Instigator” at the program’s ITP Camp, where I helped lead workshops on media, art, and technology.
+In 2016, I participated in Comedy Hack Day, where my team, EquiTable, won the grand prize with a bill-splitting app that used Bureau of Labor Statistics data to account for historic wage inequity.

-In a previous life (before media), I was an intelligence analyst focusing on science and technology.
+In a previous life (before media), I was an intelligence analyst focusing on science and technology, like a narc.

-In college, I was the editor-in-chief of Tufts University’s humor magazine, The Zamboni.
+In college, I was the editor-in-chief of Tufts University’s humor magazine, The Zamboni, which would be a weird sentence if I didn’t go to Tufts.
 I revived and redesigned the then-25-year-old publication, launching its first website and growing its staff from five to 60.
-The group is still active on campus, developing experimental comedy projects in addition to printing its monthly magazine.
+The group’s official constitution is pretty wild.

 More of my résumé can be seen by looking at my résumé.